terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

 ![](img/solution_explorer.png)

 The first one is the only one you will work on.
-The others are for platform specific code, and you may as well collapsed them as I have done in the image above.
+The others are for platform specific code, and you may as well collapse them as I have done in the image above.

 Notice that the last project, ChuckNorrisFacts.UWP (Universal Windows) is in